slightlynybbled/tkmats/readme.md

 implementation is done using a `tkinter.Frame` subclass which may be embedded into any tkinter-style window.

+# Status

+This package still functions; however, its functionality has been factored into MATS and this package will be abandoned as a standalone package.
+Please continue to use MATS and refactor any uses of TkMATS to utilize the [built-in elements](https://mats.readthedocs.io/en/latest/pages/gui.html).

 # Installation

 Installation is as easy as `pip install tkmats`.